Outdoor Education @ Tonaquint Nature Center

 Stay with the group and on the paths at all times.

 Wear clothes that are comfortable and adequate for any weather changes.

 Please maintain a “don’t touch” policy unless the environmental educator has suggested it.

 Respect the environment.
 We are visitors in the home of others.

 Make sure all members of the group follow staff rules.

 Participate in and show interest in the programs.

 Leave siblings or other children at home.

 Preparing For Your Field Trip

 Please arrive on time.
 Delays may force cancellation or shortening of some programs.
-Buses should drop students off at the designated parking area at the park.
-Please assemble students in the pavilion next to the parking lot.
+Buses should drop students off at the designated parking area at the near The Tonaquint Tennis Courts.
+Please assemble students into their groups once they are off the bus next to the parking lot.
+The busses will then have to move out of that parking lot and park in a different area of the Tonaquint Park.
 Your students will be greeted by one of our educational staff. **Smaller groups will meet at the Tonaquint Nature Center.